swiss-art-research-net/skkg-pipeline/README.md

 This will output a list of tasks:
 ```
 task: Available tasks for this project:
 * default:                                 Runs the entire pipeline
 * download-address-items:                  Download the address item records from MuseumPlus
 * download-literature-items:               Download the literature item records from MuseumPlus
 * download-object-items:                   Download the object item records from MuseumPlus
 * download-person-items:                   Download the person item records from MuseumPlus
 * download-source-items:                   Downloads all item records from MuseumPlus
+* generate-example-record-object:          Generates an example record for developing the mapping in the X3ML editor
+* generate-example-record-person:          Generates an example record for developing the mapping in the X3ML editor
+* ingest-items:                            Ingest items for all modules
+* ingest-object-items:                     Ingests the object items into the triplestore
+* ingest-ontologies:                       Ingests the ontologies into individual named Graphs
+* ingest-person-items:                     Ingests the person items into the triplestore
+* perform-mapping-for-object-items:        Performs the mapping for the object items
+* perform-mapping-for-person-items:        Performs the mapping for the person items
+* prepare-and-perform-mapping:             Prepares and performs the mapping for all modules
+* prepare-mapping-for-address-items:       Prepares the mapping for the object items
+* prepare-mapping-for-object-items:        Prepares the mapping for the object items
+* prepare-mapping-for-person-items:        Prepares the mapping for the person items
 * recreate-folder-metadata:                Recreate the metadata for a specific folder.
 The folder name should be passed as an argument.
 * remove-deleted-address-items:            Removes address item records that have been deleted from MuseumPlus
 * remove-deleted-literature-items:         Removes literature item records that have been deleted from MuseumPlus
 * remove-deleted-object-items:             Removes object item records that have been deleted from MuseumPlus
 * remove-deleted-person-items:             Removes person item records that have been deleted from MuseumPlus
 * remove-deleted-source-items:             Removes item records that have been deleted from MuseumPlus
+* reset-last-mapped-metadata:              Resets the last mapped metadata for a specific module.
+The module name should be passed as an argument.
 ```

 To run a specific task type `task` followed by the task name, e.g.: